saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Specifies the screen resolution to be used during your test session.
 Default screen resolution for Sauce tests is `1024x768`.

-:::note
+:::note notes
-You cannot set screen resolution on Windows 7 with IE 9.
+- The screen resolution may not work as expected on Windows 7.
+- If you do not define a platform for your test session, the platform will default to Windows 7.

+To specify a screen resolution for Windows, set [`platformName`](#platformname) to a newer version (e.g., Windows 10).
 :::